isomerpages/moe-lianhuapri/_ccas/Uniformed Groups/Scouts.md

 Some of the interesting activities are highlighted here:
-**Scout Skills** – Pitching Tents, Outdoor Field Cooking and Map Reading.
+**Scout Skills**&nbsp;– Pitching Tents, Outdoor Field Cooking and Map Reading.
-**Adventure Time** – Producing Fresh Water by distillation and Tracking activities.
+**Adventure Time**&nbsp;– Producing Fresh Water by distillation and Tracking activities.
-**Community Service** – Packing of groceries (together with our School Prefects) for the residence around our community.
+**Community Service**&nbsp;– Packing of groceries (together with our School Prefects) for the residence around our community.
-**Others** – Self-reflecting expression through artwork, National Day flag raising and Marching.
+**Others**&nbsp;– Self-reflecting expression through artwork, National Day flag raising and Marching.